yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 > They actually provides some local apk packages for you to install in their iso file, in /media/cdrom/apk/x86, you can install them by "apk add ./xx.apk"

+> I would suggest you papare 2 disk, one 10GB for system, one 1TB for your home data.
+Because this version of alpine does not support install to a partition, it will erase the whole disk.

 ## How to install yingshaoxo alpine system?
 ### Method 1